 - Significant changes are usually noticeable at around the -100 mV mark.
 This is where power draw, and therefore heat, is significantly reduced with barely any effect on in-game FPS.
 Every GPU result may vary, though, so feel free to experiment with slightly lesser or higher values as needed.

 Learning how to gauge and control GPU temperature is among the most important things PC enthusiasts should learn when tweaking their personal machines.
 This is not only because GPUs are considered technological investments today more than ever.
 But because the temperature is always related to a computer’s potential performance.
 Even at the higher end of nominally accepted ranges, users should always try to get the best temperature values they can for stabilized operation and extended longevity.

 What is a good GPU temp?

 Good GPU temperatures on a full workload are around 65 to 75°C (149° to 167°F).
 This is the point where thermal throttling is a non-issue, damage due to overheating will never occur, and thermal degradation over time basically becomes non-existent.

 Is 80 degrees Celsius hot for a GPU?

 Yes, it is quite hot.
-However, (exactly) 80 degrees Celsius (176°F) is still within spec of most GPUs today.
+However, (exactly) 80 degrees Celsius (176°F) is still within the spec of most GPUs today.
 So long as it doesn’t go significantly over 80, it should not be a big issue.
 For hotspot values, though, 80 degrees Celsius is perfectly normal.

 Why is my GPU so hot?

-If operating normally, the most likely reasons your GPU is still hot (higher than accepted spec) would be sub-optimal PC case airflow and lower-tier base cooler/fan design.
+If operating normally, the most likely reasons your GPU is still hot (higher than the accepted spec) would be sub-optimal PC case airflow and lower-tier base cooler/fan design.
 The first issue can be solved with better airflow configurations, and the second issue can be solved by undervolting.